PyThaiNLP/pythainlp/docs/notes/installation.rst

     - Install them with pip.
 For example: `pip install marisa_trie‑0.7.5‑cp36‑cp36m‑win32.whl`

 - Option 2 (advanced):
-    - You can also try to install them with a command: `pip install marisa-trie pyicu`
+    - You can also try to install them with a command: `pip install pyicu`
     - With this, pip will try to build the libraries directly from source files.
     - This will take some time and need a set of build tools to be installed in your system, for example Microsoft Visual C++ Compiler.
 It also requires some technical skills on how things are getting built on Windows system, as you may need to configure some environment variables to accommodate the build process.
     - For PyICU, before the installation, you have to set ``ICU_VERSION`` environment variable to ICU version in your system.
 For example, ``set ICU_VERSION=62.1``.